postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 You can add to the private API network from your team's private API space on the [Dashboard](https://go.postman.co).
 The [Dashboard](https://go.postman.co) is also where your team members can discover and consume your private APIs.

-> Your API must be in the [API Builder](/docs/postman/design-and-develop-apis/the-api-workflow/) in order to be added to the network.
+> In order to add your API to the network, it must be in the [API Builder](/docs/postman/design-and-develop-apis/the-api-workflow/).
 You cannot add a collection to the private API network.

 ## Contents